Mexico · tool

 Health & Safety

-- Spanish phrasebook or translation appWhile English is spoken in tourist areas, knowing basic Spanish phrases is helpful.
+- Spanish Phrasebook or Translation AppWhile many in tourist areas speak some English, knowing basic Spanish phrases is helpful and appreciated.

 Destination-specific tips

-- •Tap water is generally not safe to drink; stick to bottled or purified water for drinking and brushing teeth.
+- •Tap water is not safe to drink; always opt for bottled or purified water.
+Many hotels offer filtered water dispensers.

-- •Oaxaca's altitude is around 5,000 feet, so take it easy the first day to acclimatize and avoid altitude sickness.
+- •The altitude in Oaxaca City is around 5,000 feet (1,500 meters).
+Take it easy on your first day to acclimatize and stay hydrated.

 Plan the rest of your Oaxaca trip